coreinfrastructure/best-practices-badge/doc/other.md

 *   Copyright notice in each file, e.g.,
     "Copyright [year project started] - [current year], [project founder] and the [project name] contributors."
-    *Rationale*: It isn't legally required.
+    *Rationale*: This isn't legally required.
-    That said,
+    On the other hand, this is not hard to add.
+    In addition,
-    [Ben Balter's "Copyright notices for open source projects"](http://ben.balter.com/2015/06/03/copyright-notices-for-websites-and-open-source-projects/) provides a good argument for why it *should* be included, and it is not hard to add.
+    [Ben Balter's "Copyright notices for open source projects"](http://ben.balter.com/2015/06/03/copyright-notices-for-websites-and-open-source-projects/) provides a good argument for why it *should* be included:
+    "First, someone may want to use your work in ways not allowed by your license; notices help them determine who to ask for permission.
+Explicit notices can help you prove that you and your collaborators really are the copyright holders.
+They can serve to put a potential infringer on notice by providing an informal sniff test to counter the “Oh yeah, well I didn’t know it was copyrighted” defense.
+For some users the copyright notice may suggest higher quality, as they expect that good software will include a notice...
+    Git can track these things, but people may receive software outside of git or where the git history has not been retained."
-    On the other hand, is this really that important?
+    The question is, is this really that important?

 ### Probably not: Security Code review ideas from liujin28